Community Solar, Community Choice Aggregation, and Green Energy Plans

 See how much you can save by going solar with Palmetto

-As defined by the U.S. Department of Energy, community solar programs help multiple people enjoy the shared benefits of solar energy.
+As defined by the US Department of Energy, community solar programs help multiple people enjoy the shared benefits of solar energy.
 They can join a shared solar project or purchasing program in their area.

 Participants can include individuals, businesses, nonprofits, and others in the project area.
 Typically, the solar power is either generated at an off-site array or an on-site solar system that serves multiple families.